AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    <sly data-sly-test="${!production}" data-sly-include="edit.html" />
    ```

-   Screens components require two different renderings depending on which [authoring mode](https://helpx.adobe.com/experience-manager/6-4/sites/authoring/using/author-environment-tools.html#PageModes) is being used:
+   Screens components require two different renderings depending on which [authoring mode](https://experienceleague.adobe.com/en/docs/experience-manager-64/authoring/authoring/author-environment-tools) is being used:

     1. **Production**: Preview or Publish mode (wcmmode=disabled)
     1. **Edit**: used for all other authoring modes, i.e edit, design, scaffolding, developer...

-   `helloworld.html`acts as a switch, checking which authoring mode is currently active and redirecting to to another HTL script.
+   `helloworld.html`acts as a switch, checking which authoring mode is active and redirecting to another HTL script.
 A common convention used by screens components is to have an `edit.html` script for Edit mode and a `production.html` script for Production mode.

 1. Create a file beneath `/apps/weretail-run/components/content/helloworld` named `production.html.`